How To Deal With Cashmere Pilling

 You’re not likely to pack your best cashmere sweater for a mountain climbing expedition, but the warmth and softness of cashmere makes it a popular choice for winter wear.
-This may mean some form of precipitation — rain or snow or a spilled holiday party cider — makes it onto the surface of your favorite cardigan.
+This may mean some form of precipitation — rain or snow or a spilled holiday party cider — makes it onto the surface of your favourite cardigan.

 A quick wash may take care of any discoloration or stain, but any of those previously damp splotches poses a risk while it’s still being worn.
 Cashmere is at its most vulnerable when wet.
-Natural fibers like wool lose their shape and stretch once they’ve become saturated, which causes breakage — and breakage leads to pilling.
+Natural fibres like wool lose their shape and stretch once they’ve become saturated, which causes breakage — and breakage leads to pilling.

 However, environmental concerns aren’t just about what happens outside the home.
 What’s happening inside your home can also impact how frequently you’re waging war on those persistent little fuzzballs.
 Your storage practices play a big part in how well your cashmere keeps and for how long you get to keep it.

 In our guides for how to take care of and store cashmere properly, we highlight the importance of protecting each layer of cashmere from touching the next.
-That’s why acid-free tissue paper is one of our favorite solutions to this problem.
+That’s why acid-free tissue paper is one of our favourite solutions to this problem.

-A layer of tissue paper between the folds of a natural-fiber garment keeps the thin wisps of wool that makes cashmere so luscious to the touch from tangling together while hibernating.
+A layer of tissue paper between the folds of a natural-fibre garment keeps the thin wisps of wool that makes cashmere so luscious to the touch from tangling together while hibernating.
 It can also prevent any remnants of body oils or perspiration from transferring to another piece of the garment, causing further damage and risk of pill balls.

 Be sure not to stack cashmere garments too tightly on top of one another, too.
-The compression this causes risks further shredding the bond between those natural fibers, which may not mean you see any pilling when you pull the garments out again… but it will surely show up soon after wearing it.
+The compression this causes risks further shredding the bond between those natural fibres, which may not mean you see any pilling when you pull the garments out again… but it will surely show up soon after wearing it.

 If you’re trying to choose the option that will help you preserve your garments the longest, try to use tools that do not cause unnecessary stress to the fabric itself.
 You can avoid tugging with a comb or stone by using a light, gentle touch — but if your shaver is dull or your lint roller’s adhesive extra sticky, they could wind up snagging a pill instead of removing it.

 Now, before you think this runs contrary to how important it is to wash your cashmere before you store it, let’s clarify.
-If it’s the season for wearing your favorite cashmere pieces and you intend to use them more than once in the same month, you’re most likely in the clear when it comes to waiting on that post-wear wash.
+If it’s the season for wearing your favourite cashmere pieces and you intend to use them more than once in the same month, you’re most likely in the clear when it comes to waiting on that post-wear wash.

-Even a gentle wash will cause the natural fibers of your cashmere piece to push and rub together, and we know that kind of friction is exactly what causes pilling to happen in the first place.
+Even a gentle wash will cause the natural fibres of your cashmere piece to push and rub together, and we know that kind of friction is exactly what causes pilling to happen in the first place.
 If you can manage to wait a wear or two between washes, you can prevent excessive pilling from developing.